Matthew-38/2012_Memoire-Logiciel-Identification-Plantes/README.md

 3. Change the GUI.
 Tkinter is handy but it would be much nicer with a more modern looking and adaptable GUI, like GTK.

 "Normal people... believe that if it ain't broke, don't fix it.
 Engineers believe that if it ain't broke, it doesn't have enough features yet."
                                                                                                       - Scott Adams

 ##########################################################################################
-# [Version Française]

-# 2012_Memoire-Logiciel-Identification-Plantes
+# Version Française

+# 2012 Memoire : Logiciel d'Identification des Plantes
 Pour mon mémoire de L4, j'ai programmé un logiciel prototype en Python pour l'identification des plantes

 # Contexte